 Some church leaders might feel they have good instincts and so they go with their gut feelings in pursuing God's purposes for the church.
 Perhaps they do have exceptional abilities to discern.
 Can feelings or instinct be relied upon?

-Problem with Relying on Feelings or Instincts:
+Problem with Relying on Feelings or Instincts in Fulfilling God's Purposes

 - No matter how exceptional one's abilities to discern based on gut feelings, the results could fall short of what is best.
 Remember, you do not see the beginning from the end.
 God, through His Word, provides perspective.
 Feelings can be unreliable!